rjmartinezuy/NoSQL_2021/README.md

 # NoSQL_2021

-Using this Markdown file:

-1. Paste this output into your source file.
-2. See the notes and action items below regarding this conversion run.
-3. Check the rendered output (headings, lists, code blocks, tables) for proper formatting and use a linkchecker before you publish this page.

-Conversion notes:

-* Docs to Markdown version 1.0β31
-* Mon Nov 08 2021 16:07:33 GMT-0800 (PST)
-* Source doc: Documentación Tarea 2
------>

 **<span style="text-decoration:underline;">Formato de Intercambio de Datos</span>**

 El intercambio es realizado mediante peticiones a endpoints y JSON en el Request Body y en el Response Body.